wintercms/docs/database-mutators.md

 <a name="date-mutators"></a>
 ## Date mutators

-By default, Models in October will convert the `created_at` and `updated_at` columns to instances of a [Carbon](https://github.com/briannesbitt/Carbon) object, which provides an assortment of helpful methods and extends the native PHP `DateTime` class.
+By default, Models in Winter will convert the `created_at` and `updated_at` columns to instances of a [Carbon](https://github.com/briannesbitt/Carbon) object, which provides an assortment of helpful methods and extends the native PHP `DateTime` class.

 You may customize which fields are automatically mutated, and even completely disable this mutation, by overriding the `$dates` property of your model: